 soulbags by QUCH – made in Uganda

-You can now find them in our onlineshop.
+You can now find them in our onlineshop (sold out!).
 And because founders best tell their story themselves, we asked Adam for a little interview – here you go!

 Paul (left), Edwin (middle), Adam (right)

 Hi Adam, tell us when and why did you start QUCH Creations?

 Adam: In 2018, I found myself at a crossroads in my life.
 I had an undergraduate degree in law, but was unemployed and had no desire or motivation to apply for a 9 to 5 job.
 It dawned on me that it was high time to apply myself to something I was passionate about.
 Thus, in August 2018, QUCH Creations was born, a company where I felt I could utilize my time passionately and productively utilising local products as much as possible to make utility handicraft for the local market.

 What was your goal when you started?

 Adam: The goal is to build a platform where creators can come together to explore their creativity and talent while creating gainful employment opportunities for themselves and at the same time supplying the customers with quality products.
 My dream is to establish a workspace with the essential equipment and tools and make it accessible to other creative entrepreneurs who want to develop and take their ideas to the marketplace.

 Adam: We try to use local and natural materials whenever available, like canvas, kitenge (African print cotton fabrics) and wood.

 How many people work at QUCH?
 And what kind of products are you producing?